Justify-social/my-project/src/components/ui/organisms/README.md

-# Organisms
+# UI Organisms

-Organisms are complex UI components composed of groups of molecules and/or atoms and/or other organisms.
-These organisms form distinct sections of an interface.
+Organisms are complex UI components composed of molecules and/or atoms.
+They represent distinct sections of the interface with specific functionality.

-While molecules are relatively simple combinations of atoms, organisms are more complex and can represent entire interface sections like headers, footers, or complex cards.
+## Definition

+Organisms in atomic design are complex components that represent a distinct section of the interface.
+They're composed of multiple molecules and/or atoms working together to provide specific functionality.

+## Examples of Organisms

+- **Navigation Systems**: Main menus, navigation bars
+- **Card Systems**: Complex card layouts with headers, content areas, and footers
+- **Forms**: Complete forms with multiple input fields, validation, and submission controls
+- **Tables**: Data tables with sorting, filtering, and pagination
+- **Dashboards**: Widget collections and metric displays

+## Our Organisms

+The organisms in this directory include:

+- `card`: Card components with headers, content areas, and footers (moved from atoms)
+- `navigation`: Navigation components like headers and sidebars
+- `table`: Complex table implementations with advanced features
+- `form`: Form components with validation and submission handling
+- `calendar`: Calendar and date picker components

-## Guidelines
+## Usage Guidelines

+- Prefer composition over inheritance
-- Organisms should be focused on a specific interface section
+- Organisms should be context-agnostic where possible
-- They can contain multiple interacting elements
-- They represent a standalone, reusable component
+- Organisms can sometimes be app-specific but should aim for reusability
-- Document the different states and variations
+- Document complex props and interactions thoroughly
+- Include usage examples for complex organisms

 ## Components in this Directory